Geezt435/Expansionary-Changelogs/README.md

 - All custom resources like custom icons and models now use **AssetBundle** to optimize loading.
 - All unit description on the mod page has been improved.
 - All units have been reviewed and revamped by me with help of **Googly Eyes**!
-- And many more that I may forgot to add to changelogs!
+- And many more that I may forget to add to changelogs!

 #### (1.2.1)